SERP Features

 Enhanced organic results showing additional information extracted from structured data: star ratings, review counts, prices, availability, event dates, recipe details.
 Rich snippets don’t change your ranking position but can increase CTR by making your result more visually distinct.

-How features affect CTR
+How do SERP features affect CTR?

 Features don’t uniformly reduce clicks.
 Their effect depends on query type:

-• Navigational queries (brand searches, “X login”) — sitelinks improve CTR for the target brand
+- Navigational queries (brand searches, “X login”): sitelinks improve CTR for the target brand

-• Transactional queries — shopping carousels capture commercial intent; organic results below them still convert well for users who scroll
+- Transactional queries: shopping carousels capture commercial intent; organic results below them still convert well for users who scroll

-• Local queries — local pack dominates; organic results below see very low CTR unless the local pack doesn’t match user intent
+- Local queries: local pack dominates; organic results below see very low CTR unless the local pack doesn’t match user intent

 When tracking rankings for a keyword, always check the SERP composition.
 A position 3 result below an AI Overview and a featured snippet performs very differently from a position 3 result with no features above it.

-Targeting SERP features
+How to target SERP features